EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ## Description

-This is a command-line tool to administer CA Live API Creator (LAC) servers.
-It allows the creation, modification and removal of many common repository objects, such as apis, database connection, resources and rules.
-As of release 5.0, all repository objects are written to the file system (LAC_REPOSITORY_ROOT).
+This is a command-line tool to administer Layer7 Live API Creator (LAC) servers.
+It allows the creation, modification and removal of many common repository objects, such as apis, database connection, resources, rules, etc. As of release 5.0, all repository objects are written to the file system (LAC_REPOSITORY_ROOT).
 The command line will export/import using the internal database format and is not compatible with the file system style.

 ## Installation